neethahra/neethahra/README.md

 - 🔭 I recently graduated from the TripleTen's Business Intelligence Analyst program.
 - 👯 I’m looking to collaborate on real worls projects as part of externship program from TripleTen.
 - 🤔 I’m actively looking for opportunities to leverage my data analysis and visualization skills
-- 📫 You can reach me at www.linkedin.com/in/neetha-ramamurthy
+- 📫 You can reach me at www.linkedin.com/in/neetha-ramamurthy and alternatively at neethahr@hotmail.com
 - ⚡ In my free time I love to explore outdoor with my family, go hiking, read, indulge in art and craft of any kind with my kids and try new recipes.